Stricks1/onlineShop/README.md

 # HTML & CSS Capstone Project.
-# A responsive Web page of a Music Shop
+A responsive Music Shop Page

 In this project, I choose to create a music online shop with a 'main page with search option' and 'results' page.
 I used a lot of knowledge acquired throughout the HTML & CSS section, such as semantic HTML, positioning of content with bootstrap, and flexbox among others.
 Also for learning purposes and to see if I could use different frameworks used 'Flickity' to build a carousel (just on a minor element to see it working, I didn't want to abuse it because I wanted to show more CSS skills learned through Microverse HTML & CSS section).